 Your doctor asks a series of questions to test your memory, language skills, cognitive abilities and other intellectual functions.
 Once your screening is scored, he or she will discuss the results and determine what follow-up care, if any, is needed.
-No memory test is 100 percent accurate, so don’t hesitate if you think you need a second opinion.
+No memory test is 100% accurate, so don’t hesitate, if you think you need a second opinion.

 What type of follow-up care might be needed?

 Your doctor may order medical tests like hormone, thyroid, glucose and blood tests to look for other factors causing memory loss.
-You might be referred to a support group if you have a positive diagnosis.
-In perplexing situations, you may be asked to have a lead test to determine if there are heavy metals in your blood, a lumbar puncture for proteins in spinal fluid, a toxicology screening to examine drugs in your body or any other types of tests that will help to rule out other causes.
+You might be referred to a support group, if you have a positive diagnosis.
+In perplexing situations, you may be asked to have a test for lead, to determine if there are heavy metals in your blood; a lumbar puncture, for proteins in spinal fluid; a toxicology screening, to examine drugs in your body; or any other types of tests that will help to rule out other causes.

 Where does the screening take place?

-Screenings are held in private at your doctor’s office.
+Screenings are held privately at your doctor’s office.